Asymptotics of a class of Weil-Petersson geodesics and divergence of Weil-Petersson geodesics: Strongly asymptotic rays

 We continue by proving the second assertion of the theorem.
-Suppose that $Y=S$.
-In the above discussion we may choose $b$ small enough so that the closure of the $b-$neighborhood of the $\bar{\epsilon}-$thick part of the Teichm\"{u}ller space does not intersect any completion stratum.
+First, suppose that the subsurface $Y$ is $S$.
+In the discussion above for the proof of the first assertion of the theorem, we may choose $b$ small enough that the closure of the $b-$neighborhood of the $\bar{\epsilon}-$thick part of the Teichm\"{u}ller space does not intersect any completion stratum.
 Each point $z_{n}$ is in the thick part of the Teichm\"{u}ller space, and therefore $z\in\Teich(S)$.
 Thus the measured lamination $\mathcal{L}$ has bounded length at $z$.
 By the assumption of the theorem $\mathcal{L}$ has uniformly bounded length at the points $r(n)$.
 So by Theorem \ref{thm : convlf} (Convexity of length-functions) $\mathcal{L}$ has uniformly bounded length along the geodesic segments $[z,r(n)]$.
 Then by continuity of length-functions $\mathcal{L}$ has bounded length along $g^{+}$.
 A similar argument shows that $\mathcal{L}$ has bounded length along $g^{-}$.
-Therefore $\mathcal{L}$ has bounded length along $g$
+Therefore $\mathcal{L}$ has bounded length along $g$.